 If you’re visiting Cape Town in winter a whale watching tour should be top of your to-do list.
 From June to November you can witness the spectacular sight of migrating whales breaching and fluking (tail in the air as they begin a deep dive) along the coast of the Western Cape.
 Literally thousands of whales come to visit during the season and it’s a unique and unforgettable experience.

 This day tour from Cape Town to Hermanus and Gansbaai includes a 2 hour boat trip in search of whales.
 As well as the superb whale watching opportunities the road trip to Hermanus takes the stunning Overberg south coast route and you can make stops at a botanical gardens or a penguin colony too.
-The reviews are excellent: “incredibly worth it” says one recent reviewer!
-Click here for availability and to book.
+The reviews are excellent: “incredibly worth it” says one recent reviewer.

 Go Hiking in Cape Town